A participant expressed:

 And then Ross can speak on the international side.

 Well, I could– I suggest that you have a look at the guide – the Kansas one that Heather’s written.
 I think it’s a really good guide for small systems, and this in very clear and easy to use guidance sheets and information in the back of it that if you started with that, you’d go a long way down the track.

 International Infrastructure Management Manual

 Out of Australasia, there’s the International Infrastructure Management Manual, which is more of a toolkit.

 So it has a whole lot of discussion and ideas and case studies around different tools for the different components of asset management.

 Based on Australia and New Zealand, you know, we’ve got practice guides across a range of asset management topics and some detailed guides but then they tend to be a little bit more specific to the practice that we have over there.
 These are all available from IPWEA.

 That would be the main ones.
-I think to be honest, start with the “AM Kan Work” by the Environmental Finance Center is pretty good set of the tools and guidelines to get you started.
+I think, to be honest, start with the “AM Kan Work” by the Environmental Finance Center is a pretty good set of the tools and guidelines to get you started.